 j) How and where is the shortfall between the identified need of 66,000 additional homes a year and the total annualised average target of 64,935 to be made up?
 Will LPAs outside London in the wider south east be expected to deal with this on an ad hoc basis and is this realistic?

 This difference is tiny and less than the margin of error in any data series.
-Most likely that under-supply within the GLA boundary will be born through overcrowding and unplanned movement to destinations near and far outside the boundary, with all the associated travel costs and environemntal damage, as before.
+Most likely that under-supply within the GLA boundary will be born through overcrowding and unplanned movement to destinations near and far outside the boundary, with all the associated travel costs and environmental damage, as before.

 k) Does paragraph 4.1.8A adequately explain how Boroughs are to calculate a target beyond 2028/29?